Getting to the Park

 There are a number of accessible parking spots located throughout the park for visitors with limited mobility.
 These spaces are clearly marked.

 Parramatta Park has two long-stay paid car parks.
 Vehicles must only park in marked bays and must clearly display a valid parking ticket on the car dashboard.
 Each car park has multiple ticket machines accepting coins or credit card payments.

 Parking fees collected go directly towards maintaining the landscape, facilities and historic assets of Parramatta Park and providing services to our community.

-Bowling Green Car Park - located near the Gatehouse Tea Rooms and Rumsey Rose Garden.
+Bowling Green car park (near the Gatehouse Tearooms and Rumsey Rose Garden)

-All passenger vehicles in excess of three tonnes require a valid Bus Access Permit to enter Parramatta Park.
-The Park’s roads are shared spaces with lanes for cars, bicycles and pedestrians: please exercise caution and follow road safety rules.
+All passenger vehicles in excess of 3 tonnes require a permit to enter Parramatta Park.
+The Park’s roads are shared spaces with lanes for cars, bicycles and pedestrians – use caution and follow the road safety rules .

-Bus access permits can be downloaded free of charge, and must be completed and displayed clearly on the dashboard of the vehicle at all times.
-Please ensure that you read and comply with the conditions of use and report any damages caused by your bus to the Trust on 9895 7500 or 0419 122 763.
+Download a bus access permit (PDF) to complete and display on the dashboard.
+The permits are free of charge.
+Drivers, please read and comply with the conditions of use and report any damages caused by your bus to the Trust on 9895 7500 or 0419 122 763.